-A clean script is an incomplete object.
-It might contain all the lines, but it’s only a fragment of the information an actor needs to give a detailed and accomplished performance.
-That’s where script analysis—also known as “table work” or “text work”—comes in.
-This process is a vital part of an actor’s toolkit and a skill anyone can learn.
+A clean script is an incomplete object: it might contain all the lines, but it’s only a fragment of the information an actor needs to give a detailed and accomplished performance.
+That’s where script analysis—also known as “table work,” “text work”—comes in.
+It's a vital part of an actor’s toolkit, and it's a skill anyone can learn.
 In fact, you already do it unconsciously when reading or watching drama.
 But to harness it, you need to know the basics.
-Here’s everything you need to know about script analysis as an actor.
+Here’s everything you need to know about script analysis for actors.

-Script analysis is the close reading of a text that allows actors and directors to establish a thorough understanding of the setting, the subtext, and the characters’ objectives.
-This process—as well as most of its related vocabulary—comes from Stanislavski’s system for actors.
-However, few people sit around rehearsals quoting him at length.
+Script analysis is the close reading of a text to establish its intended meaning, including a thorough understanding of the setting, the subtext, and the characters’ objectives.
+This process—as well as most of its related vocabulary—comes from Stanislavsky’s system for actors, though few people sit around rehearsals quoting him at length.
 The modern approach employs terms like “beat” and “unit” to slice up a scene, and “action” and “objective” to refer to what motivates a character.
 It also employs methods and exercises from later practitioners.

 There’s usually a read-through that serves as the informal beginning of text work, where directors give initial notes and talk through their ideas for the production.
 Actors will generally use this opportunity to think about who their character is and what world they inhabit.
 Normally, this is the moment where research is discussed.
 For example, analyzing a play like “Three Sisters” could include anything from researching 20th-century Russian history to using a dictionary to look up words you don’t fully understand.